brooklabteam/Kettenburg_mada-bat-picornavirus/raxml_trees/ML_RAxML_directions.md

 3. Next, I used the MSA to compare nucleotide substitution models in the program [ModelTest-NG](https://github.com/ddarriba/modeltest).
 This can be run on the command line on your personal computer but it will take awhile.
 I ran them on Midway instead, see Brook lab documentation on how to do this [here](https://github.com/brooklabteam/brooklab-resources/blob/main/modeltest-ng.md).
 See the same repo on how to install RAxML on the cluster [here](https://github.com/brooklabteam/brooklab-resources/blob/main/RAxML-mpi.md).

-Below are the batch scripts I used for ModelTest for picornaviridae and picornavirales:
+Below is an example of ModelTest for picornaviridae:

 I have trouble putting the module load and conda step within the batch script, so just run this before submitting scripts: